 Once the frosting is made, it's time to frost the cookies.
 I prefer to do this with a butter knife as I find it's easiest.
 You can use whatever you prefer, be it a butter knife or a piping bag.

 Tips for Making the Best Old Fashioned Frosted Oatmeal Cookies

 • Make sure to use soft butter.
 I like to leave butter out on the counter overnight to let it soften at room temperature.
-If you have to microwave it to soften it, make sure you’re only doing 10 second intervals.
+If you have to microwave it to soften it, make sure you're only doing 10 second intervals per 1/2 cup.
 Anymore than 10 seconds at a time can melt portions of the butter, which is not ideal for this type of cookie.
 Butter really matters, so take your time!

 • I use dark brown sugar, as it has more flavor than light brown.
 If you have light brown only you can use it and it won't affect the recipe.
 But, it will affect the taste as the flavor won't be as deep.

 • When cookies have a frosting on top like these, storing them can be tricky.
 Because these Old Fashioned Frosted Oatmeal Cookies are soft, they need to be stored in an airtight container.
 But, if you stack them in one, they will stick together because of the frosting on top.
-My trick for these is to place the entire cookie sheet in the freezer (after you’re frosted them) and leave it there overnight.
+My trick for these is to place the entire cookie sheet in the freezer (after you're frosted them) and leave it there overnight.
 This will help harden the frosting and then allow you to store them better.
-You can even store in the freezer for up to 1 month!
+After they set for 24 hours, you can then stack them in a tupperware.
+But you can even store in the freezer for up to 1 month!

 1/2 cup (113 grams) organic salted butter, softened